gabonator/Education/2021/AltaGateReverse/readme.md

 Alta-gate is FPGA manufacturer focused on low end devices.
 Their chips are programmed using combination of their own software called Supra and Altera Quartus.
 Supra contains a lot of encrypted files (verilog files, their own hardware description files, CSVs...) and I was hoping that by decoding these files it will help me designing my own verilog code for AG1KLPQ48 used in LA104 since there is no documentation available for these chips.

-At the first sight the encoding looks fairly simple, this file shows CSV table in encoded form.
-You can see there regular sequences which may be the comma delimiter and 4 white spaces repating many times in every line.
+At the first sight the encoding looks fairly simple, this image shows CSV table in encoded form.
+You can see there sequences of the comma delimiter and 4 white spaces repating many times in every line.
 But the delimiter character and whitespace changes every line...
-So there is some conversion table which assigns real character to each encoded character (some sort of Caesar cipher?).
-The problem is that this table is different for each line and I was not able to see there some clear pattern or period.
+So there should be some conversion table which assigns real character to each encoded character (some sort of Caesar cipher?).
+The problem is that this table changes each line and I was not able to see there some clear pattern or period.

 ![csv](csvraw.png)

-Supra contains two binaries: AF.exe which provides some commandline shell for building project files for Quartus and Supra.exe which is just GUI interface for the previous one.
+Supra contains two binaries: AF.exe which provides some commandline shell for project initialization and final route & placement algorithm and Supra.exe which is just GUI interface for this tool.

 By calling following command, it will prepare project files for specific device:
 `af.exe -B --setup --mode QUARTUS --design app --device AG1KLPQ48 -X "set DEVICE_FAMILY 1"`

-The first step to minimize the application by removing everything unnecessary to be able to load itself and execute previous command.
+The first step was to minimize the application files by removing everything unnecessary while keeping the app able to load itself and execute previous command.
 I ended up with following directory structure:

 ```
 C:\Remote\suptest\bin